 - Teaching Assistantships are the most common type of support for early-career students.
 TA roles vary by assigned course: some are laboratory only, some include recitation and help sessions, some are primarily grading support, and some are senior supervisory positions over other TAs.
 The Assistant Head makes the exact assignment, in consultation with appropriate faculty and staff, typically in the week before the semester starts.
 All TA positions carry an expectation of approximately 20 hours of work per week for a standard 2Q appointment.
-There are a few "TA" assignments that assist the department with various initiatives and facilities (e.g., safety, NMR, X-ray). - Research Assistantships allow students to work on funded research projects at the discretion of their Major Advisor.
+There are a few "TA" assignments that assist the department with various initiatives and facilities (e.g., safety, NMR, X-ray).
+The TA appointment may, on occasion, require evening or weekend work, but department policy states that there will be no required TA activities outside of the hours of 6am to 10pm. - Research Assistantships allow students to work on funded research projects at the discretion of their Major Advisor.
 Within the departmental guidelines, the stipend rate for an RA is determined by the Major Advisor, and is often slightly less than the departmental stipend for a TA position. - Fellowships provide funding that is not tied directly to research or teaching work.
 Fellowships come from several sources, both internal and external (see section below).
 Most internal fellowships are administered by the business office as assistantships, to provide students with all benefits of assistantships and to make the process more uniform for all students.
 In many cases, students with Fellowships may add a 1Q supplemental TA assignment (with corresponding increase in stipend).